 This is a great knife for the beginner/intermediate in my opinion.
 For the beginner, you can practice your control a lot.
 For the intermediate, you can practice your distance.

 The sheath is made of leather.
 Yes, leather.
 The sheath is very high quality and I am very pleased with the sheath.
-It fits well and makes the 3 set a bargain for $31 on Amazon.
-This set retail for $67.
+It fits well and makes the 3 set a bargain on Amazon.

 Naruto Kunai Knives